frank-mck/CV/README.md

 [Projects](#Projects) | [Work Experience](#Projects) | [Skills](#Skills) | [Education](#Education)

 A full-stack junior developer specialising in the front-end.
+My background combines creativity with a high level of logical reasoning and I love bringing these traits into my coding.
 After ten years of playing poker professionally, I wanted a new, more fulfilling challenge, and as a keen problem solver, becoming a software developer really appealed to me.

 I enjoy working on my creative side to develop dynamic, user-centric web applications while writing clean, tested and reusable code.